Naftoreiclag/Fir/README.md

     -> foo $ val;

 If you do not do anything with foo, then the compiler assumes that you mean to get its value.
+If you are pushing foo, then the compile assumes you mean the node itself.
 The preprocessor will also put -> before every node access.
 This is because you are getting the node from the *global tree* which is accessed by *grabbing* a value from nothing. (i.e., you try to get the value from the whitespace to the left of the arrow.)
 However, for the sake of simplicity, I will be ommitting preprocessor goodies in the code below.